8bitPit/Niagara-Issues/README.md

 ### Request a feature request / bug report
 We're getting a lot of duplicate issues.</br>
 So please consider looking at the list below and take use of GitHub's [**search tool**](https://github.com/8bitPit/Niagara-Issues/issues "Browse issues"), maybe your request was already submitted.
-Thank you. </br>
-Otherwise, click [**here**](https://github.com/8bitPit/Niagara-Issues/issues/new/choose "New issue") create a new issue and describe it as detailed as possible.
+Thank you.
+Otherwise, click [**here to create a new issue**](https://github.com/8bitPit/Niagara-Issues/issues/new/choose "New issue") and describe it as detailed as possible.

 ### Most requested features
 <ol>